 A 65-hour power reserve indicator at 4 o’clock is instantly recognizable thanks to its engraved compass rose – an icon found throughout Génie 01.
 At 6 o’clock, an anaerobic capsule measuring air pressure dominates the lower section, with another identical anaerobic capsule underneath it to maximize sensitivity to the slightest change in air pressure.

 Three dual-purpose crowns on the case band provide power to and allow setting of, the proprietary Breva movement.
 On the left at 9 o’clock, a two-position crown is dedicated to winding the watch and setting the time.
 On the top right at 2 o’clock, a knurled exterior ring adjusts the barometric pressure scale, while an inner pusher adjusts the position of the altitude indication.

 At 4 o’clock, a second crown on the right has a knurled locking ring that rotates 90° to lock/unlock an air valve.
 When unlocked, the valve opens and allows a small amount of air to equalize air pressure inside the case with the exterior air pressure.

 Longevity and reliability of the timepiece are maximized by means of an osmotic Teflon membrane that filters any moisture from any air before it enters the movement.
 Just above the crown, a red indicator on the dial marked ‘SEALED’ warns when the valve is unlocked.

 The technological and visual feast continues through to the back of Génie 01.
-A circular scale engraved around the perimeter of the caseback provides a scale providing correlations between altitude and air pressure, as the altitude affects air pressure as well as the weather.
+A circular scale engraved around the perimeter of the caseback provides a scale providing correlation between altitude and air pressure, as the altitude affects air pressure as well as the weather.

 The Breva Génie 01 will be available in a limited edition of 110 pieces, half in white and half in pink gold.